Baduit/TopFlight/README.md

 ```
 There are more example in the folder TopFlightExamples of this repository.

+## Notes
+* It is possible to overwrite values or routines
+* It is possible to have routine and values with the same name

 ## Fun fact
 Because the instruction and arguments are seprated by only 1 space, a space can be a valid variable name, same for a tabulation.